St John the Baptist's Church, Aldford: Interior

 The interior of the church is in ashlar stone, the walls of the tower and chancel being diapered.
 The arcades are carried on polished limestone monolithic columns.
 Both the pulpit and the font are in marble.
 The reredos contains five panels of mosaics by Salviati.
 The stained glass in the east window of the chapel dates from the 19th century and was made by Morris & Co. to a design by Burne-Jones.
 In the church are memorials, some of which have come from the previous church.
 These include a monument to the memory of Lieut.
 Job Watson Royle who was killed in 1812 at the Battle of Badajoz.
 Another memorial is a wooden tablet to Frances Jones who died in 1719.
 In the vestry is a benefaction board covering the period 1682–1723.
 At the base of the tower is a list of rectors going back to about 1300.
 The organ was made by William Hill and later modified by Robert Hope-Jones.
 A further modification was carried out in about 1997 by David Wells.
 There is a ring of six bells.
 Four of these were cast in 1865 by Mears & Stainbank at the Whitechapel Bell Foundry, and the other two are by John Taylor & Co. of Loughborough.

 External features

 Associated with the church are three structures listed at Grade II.
 In the churchyard is a red sandstone cross on a base of four steps.
 The base is medieval and the shaft and head are dated 1901.
 On the head is a carving of the Crucifixion.
+An affixed plaque reads "To the honour and glory of God and in pious memory of Hugh Lupus, Duke of Westminster.
+This ancient cross is restored by some who loved him, 1901".
 Also in the churchyard is a sundial with a copper plate on a sandstone pier which probably dates from the 18th century.
 The churchyard walls and gates date from around 1866.
 The walls are made from squared rubble red sandstone and the gates are of oak.
 Also in the churchyard is the war grave of an Army Service Corps soldier of World War I. To the north of the church are the earthworks and some stone fragments remaining from Aldford Castle.